-1) 1 night 2 days trip of Gangtok-Lachung-Gangtok
+1) 1 night 2 days tour of Gangtok-Lachung-Gangtok

-2) 2 night 3 days trip of Gangtok-Lachen-Lachung-Gangtok
+2) 2 night 3 days tour of Gangtok-Lachen-Lachung-Gangtok

-(You can book ‘Shared trip of North Sikkim’ trip online or through various tour operators in MG market, Gangtok.
-Your hotel can also help in booking these trip.
+(You can book ‘Shared tour of North Sikkim’ online or through various tour operators in MG market, Gangtok.
+Your hotel can also help in booking these trips.
 If you want solo, you may face difficulty in booking it online)

 Gangtok to North Sikkim shared cab